huggingface/datasets/datasets/turk/README.md

 ### Dataset Summary

-TURKCorpus is a multi-reference dataset for the evaluation of sentence simplification in English.
+TURK is a multi-reference dataset for the evaluation of sentence simplification in English.
 The dataset consists of 2,359 sentences from the [Parallel Wikipedia Simplification (PWKP) corpus](https://www.aclweb.org/anthology/C10-1152/).
 Each sentence is associated with 8 crowdsourced simplifications that focus on only lexical paraphrasing (no sentence splitting or deletion).

 ### Supported Tasks and Leaderboards